The Chronicles of Narnia: The Lion, the Witch and the Wardrobe: Plot

 Peter, Susan, Lucy, and the beavers encounter Father Christmas, a sign that Jadis's power is weakening.
 He gives them tools to defend themselves — Lucy receives a dagger and a cordial that can heal any injury; Susan a magical horn and a bow with a quiver of arrows; and Peter a sword and shield.
 After evading Jadis' wolves, the group reaches Aslan's camp, where he is revealed to be a lion.
 Maugrim and a wolf ambush Lucy and Susan, but Peter kills Maugrim.
 Aslan's troops chase the fleeing wolf scout and rescue Edmund.

 Jadis journeys to Aslan's camp to claim Edmund as a traitor due to a blood contract law, but Aslan secretly offers himself instead.
 That night, Lucy and Susan witness Jadis killing Aslan at the Stone Table and deploy an army to prepare for war.
-Aslan is resurrected, citing magic beyond Jadis' understanding, and takes Susan and Lucy to Jadis' castle to free the petrified prisoners.
+Unbeknownst to all except for Susan and Lucy, Aslan is resurrected, citing magic beyond Jadis' understanding, and takes the sisters to Jadis' castle to free the numerous petrified Narnians there.

 Upon learning of Aslan's death, Edmund urges Peter to lead.
 Both armies clash, with Jadis' army nearly overwhelming Peter and Edmund's.
 Edmund is mortally wounded after breaking Jadis' wand while saving Peter.
-Aslan arrives with reinforcements, and he kills Jadis.
-Susan kills Ginarrbrik, and Lucy heals Edmund with her cordial.
+Aslan arrives with the army of restored Narnians from Jadis' castle, and personally kills Jadis.
+Susan shoots Ginarrbrik as the latter attempts to finish off Edmund, and Lucy heals Edmund with her cordial.
 The Pevensies are crowned King Peter the Magnificent, Queen Susan the Gentle, King Edmund the Just, and Queen Lucy the Valiant.

 Fifteen years later, the siblings, now adults, pursue a white stag.
 They find the lamppost Lucy first encountered in Narnia.
 They cross back through the wardrobe, becoming children again since little time has passed.
 Professor Kirke asks why they were in the wardrobe.
 Peter says he wouldn't believe them, and he responds, "Try me."

 In a mid-credit scene, Lucy attempts to use the wardrobe again, but Professor Kirke tells her he has also tried, and they will probably return to Narnia when they least expect it.